Front Shoulder Pain

 Biceps tendonitis is usually caused by repetitive overhead activities, a sudden increase in shoulder use, aging or heavy lifting.

-Typical symptoms of biceps tendonitis include a Deep, throbbing pain in front of shoulder, often worse at night, a snapping sensation with arm movements and tenderness to touch.
+Typical symptoms of biceps tendonitis include a deep, throbbing pain in front of shoulder, often worse at night, a snapping sensation with arm movements and tenderness to touch.

 You can find out all about how to treat this cause of front shoulder pain in the Biceps Tendonitis section.